What is Code Coverage?

 There are several metrics for determining code coverage:

 - Tested Branches / Branches.
-This metric is called Branch Coverage or C1-Coverage and refers to program loops.
+This metric is called Branch or C1-Coverage and refers to program loops.

 - Tested paths / paths.
-This metric is called Path Coverage or C∞ Coverage and refers to program paths.
-Due to the combination of all loops and paths, which in many cases can be traversed multiple times, the number of paths is potentially infinite and a complete path coverage is therefore not realistic.
+This metric is called Path or C∞ Coverage and refers to program paths.
+Due to the combination of all loops and paths, which in many cases can be traversed multiple times, the number of paths is potentially infinite and a complete path overlap is therefore not realistic.

 In software development, it makes sense to define test cases on the basis of requirements.
 However, this does not ensure that all corresponding code parts are covered.
 Requirements can be implemented in different ways, so that there are correspondingly different reference points for tests.
 The requirement coverage is therefore not identical to the code coverage.

-The principle of coverage can be applied to numerous artefacts.
+The principle of overlap can be applied to numerous artefacts.
 So it can give for example a draft, a module, an architecture, a data or a function coverage.
 They can be determined exactly like the code coverage with a simple relationship: Coverage = tested elements / specified elements.